Extremal values of the Sackin tree balance index: Preliminaries

-Last but not least, we want to introduce two particular trees which play a crucial role in this manuscript, namely the so-called {\em caterpillar tree} $T^{cat}_n$ and the so-called {\em fully balanced tree} $T^{bal}_k$, respectively. $T^{cat}_n$ denotes the unique rooted binary tree with $n$ leaves that has only one cherry, while $T^{bal}_k$ denotes the unique tree with $n=2^k$ leaves in which all leaves have depth precisely $k$.
-Whenever there is no ambiguity concerning $n$ or $k$, we also write $T^{cat}$ and $T^{bal}$ instead of $T^{cat}_n$ and $T^{bal}_k$. $T^{cat}_4$ and $T^{bal}_2$ are depicted in the bottom row of Figure \ref{yule}.
+Last but not least, we want to introduce three particular trees which play a crucial role in this manuscript, namely the so-called {\em caterpillar tree} $T^{cat}_n$, the so-called {\em fully balanced tree} $T^{bal}_k$ and the {\em star tree } $T^{star}_n$, respectively. $T^{cat}_n$ denotes the unique rooted binary tree with $n$ leaves that has only one cherry, while $T^{bal}_k$ denotes the unique rooted binary tree with $n=2^k$ leaves in which all leaves have depth precisely $k$. $T^{star}_n$ denotes the unique tree on $n$ leaves in which all leaves are directly pending from the root, i.e. in which all leaves have distance 1 to the root.
+Whenever there is no ambiguity concerning $n$ or $k$, we also write $T^{cat}$, $T^{bal}$ and $T^{star}$ instead of $T^{cat}_n$, $T^{bal}_k$ and $T^{star}_n$. $T^{cat}_4$ and $T^{bal}_2$ are depicted in the bottom row of Figure \ref{yule}.
 Note that without loss of generality, the unique rooted binary tree with only one leaf, which consists of only one node and no edges, is defined to be $T^{cat}_1$, and it is thus the only caterpillar tree which does not contain a cherry.
-This tree is at the same time equal to $T^{bal}_0$, i.e. the fully balanced tree of height 0.
-This technicality enables inductive proofs concerning $T^{cat} $ and $T^{bal}$ to start at $n=1$.
+This tree is at the same time equal to $T^{bal}_0$, i.e. the fully balanced tree of height 0 and it is also equal to $T^{star}_1$.
+This technicality enables inductive proofs concerning $T^{cat} $, $T^{bal}$ and $T^{star}_1$to start at $n=1$.

 We are now in a position to define the central concept of this manuscript, namely the Sackin index.
 As there are four different versions of this index to be found in the literature, we will define all of them first and subsequently investigate their respective relationships.
-Note, however, that we focus on the first two definitions in the present manuscript, which can be shown to be equivalent.
-Therefore, we will not refer to the other two definitions as Sackin index, but give them modified names instead.
+Note, however, that we focus on the first three definitions in the present manuscript, which can be shown to be equivalent.
+Therefore, we will not refer to the last definition as Sackin index, but give it a modified name instead.